-Strategy: Co-ordinate land use and infrastructure planning to promote healthy,
+Strategy: Co-ordinate land use and infrastructure planning to promote healthy, liveable and safe communities.

 The application was received on December 21th, 2023 and deemed complete by Planning Division staff on April 18th, 2024.
 In accordance with the requirements of the Planning Act, on April 26th, 2024, a joint Notice of Complete Application and Public Meeting was: